 To have New Relic send alerts to the flow trigger, you need to configure a webhook and set it to use the trigger URL.

-- In New Relic, go to Alerts and AI and select Notification channels from the drop-down menu.
+- In New Relic, go to Alerts and AI > Workflows and click Add a workflow.

-- On the Channel details tab, fill in the following fields:
+- On the Configure your workflow page, fill in the following fields:

-- Channel name: Enter a unique channel name.
+- Webhook name: Give the webhook a unique name.

-- Integration URL: Paste the URL from the trigger.
+- Endpoint URL: Paste the URL you copied from the xMatters trigger.
 Add the target names of any recipients you want to notify when the alert fires to the end of the URL.

 - For URL authentication, use an ampersand to attach recipients.
 For example, if you want to notify Emma Pearson and the on-call members in the group responsible for the Antares service, you'd add &recipients=epearson,antares to the URL.